Vic residents told to wear, make masks - Shepparton News

 Medical experts are divided on the use of masks, with some saying they only provide a marginal benefit.

-But Dr Alex Polyakov, the director of the Master of Infectious Diseases Intelligence program at UNSW Sydney, wants their use to be much more widespread.
+But Dr Abrar Chughtai, the director of the Master of Infectious Diseases Intelligence program at UNSW Sydney, wants their use to be much more widespread.

 "I think masks use should be mandatory in Melbourne, particularly in high transmission areas and suburbs, and public and crowded places," he said.